preethiv07/CS416-Data-Visualization-FinalProject/README.md

 ## Title: Chicago Crime Analysis Dashboard: Trends and Insights

 ## Objective
 "Explore Chicago's crime trends over the past year with monthly breakdown of domestic and non-domestic incidents.
-Identify the most prevalent crime types through our interactive narrative dashboard, designed to provide comprehensive insights for informed decision-making."
+Identify the arrest % prevalent crime types through our interactive narrative dashboard, designed to provide comprehensive insights for informed decision-making."

 ***Created by Preethi Venkatesan for UIUC CS 416 data Visualization Final Project***